-Common law contract employee remuneration is both underpinned by the relevant enterprise agreement wages and conditions, while also being market aligned.
+Common law contract employee remuneration is underpinned by the relevant enterprise agreement wages and conditions while also being market aligned.
 The market is reviewed annually based on independent remuneration advice considering the following principles:

-- · the relevant enterprise agreement wage and conditions - clarity and transparency - level and composition of remuneration is sufficient and reasonable while meeting customers' and shareholders' expectations in relation to value for money - · clear relationship between remuneration, the position and performance of individuals - performance incentives (where applicable) are a reward for exceptional performance and are not an entitlement for performing the role.
-From FY2023-24 Seqwater will no longer be paying performance incentives to its senior leaders and Executives.
+- · the relevant enterprise agreement wage and conditions - clarity and transparency - level and composition of remuneration is sufficient and reasonable while meeting customers' and shareholders' expectations in relation to value for money - clear relationship between remuneration, the position and performance of individuals.